leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

          be emitting light, but also letting through all light from objects behind it.
          On converting to straight alpha, this effect is lost.

+      Channel Packed
+         A separate image map is stored for each color and alpha channel.
+         Channel packing is commonly used by game engines to save memory and to optimize memory access.

    Ambient Light
       The light that comes from the surrounding environment as a whole.